 A proposal being presented at 2 p.m. is being pushed by the Seattle Renters Commission.

 The commission is a group of 15 people that serve as advisors on rent to the mayor and City Council.

-Seattle City Councilmember Kshama Sawant joined with housing advocates, union representatives and other supporters Monday morning to announce a push for rent control in Seattle.
+Seattle City Councilmember Kshama Sawant joined with housing advocates, union representatives and other supporters last week to announce a push for rent control in Seattle.

 Sawant’s proposed policies come in the form of two ordinances.
 One would provide relief for low-income renters being forced out by large rent hikes and the other would form the basis of the city’s rent control policy and take effect if the statewide ban on rent control is lifted.

 “We’re not allowed to live in this city because it’s completely unaffordable,” immigration activist Maru Mora-Villalpando said.